 Both of those patents involved using photos of business submitted to Google Maps to determine if they were real businesses; one involved looking at Street Views pictures of the businesses, and the other asked business owners to sent photos of their businesses to help verify their existence.
 In both instances, it seemed like the MapSpam team wanted to look at photos that listed the addresses of the businesses submitted.

-Automating a way to look at how “surprising” the titles of business names may be seems like a good way to flag businesses that might seem suspicious.
-As this patent says, looking for “too many surprising word combinations or a particular combination is highly unlikely” do sound like good ideas when trying to notice people submitting fake business information.
+Automating a way to look at how “surprising” the titles of business names maybe seems like a good way to flag businesses that might seem suspicious.
+As this patent says, looking for “too many surprising word combinations or a particular combination is highly unlikely” does sound like good ideas when trying to notice people submitting fake business information.